We love Cornwall in the spring

 Offering an explosion of colour by quite simply painting the waterside town of Falmouth yellow, this lively two week festival provides family fun alongside a show of spring flowers and a weekend of folk & cider.

-Amazing colour, over 100 trade stands and tips from expert gardens, are just a flavour of what’s on the bill at the Cornwall Spring Flower Show.
-This year see's it move to the Royal Cornwall Showground at Wadebridge as the Cornwall Garden Society once again showcase a fragrant celebration of Cornish garden mania.
+Amazing colour, over 100 trade stands and tips from expert gardens, are just a flavour of what’s on the bill at the Cornwall Spring Flower Show, held at the Royal Cornwall Showground at Wadebridge, as the Cornwall Garden Society once again showcase a fragrant celebration of Cornish garden mania.

 Glorious spring walks